elwayman02/ember-bug-widget/README.md

 ## Contributing

-This section details how to contribute to this project.
+[CONTRIBUTING.md](https://github.com/elwayman02/ember-bug-widget/blob/master/CONTRIBUTING.md) details how to contribute to this project.

 ### Installation